ansys/pyansys-dev-guide/doc/source/documentation/index.rst

 Good API documentation provides the following:

-* Increased adoption and improved experience for the developers using the API or libary.
+* Increased adoption and improved experience for the developers using the API or library.
 * Reduction in the time spent on-boarding new users (both contributors and users of the project).
-* Better maintainance of the codebase.
+* Better maintenance of the code base.
 The time spent reading the source is often orders of magnitude greater than the time spent writing it.
-Well documented code (both in user-facing docstrings and developer comments) pays dividends in code maintaince.
+Well documented code (both in user-facing docstrings and developer comments) pays dividends in code maintenance.
 * Reduces the amount of time spent understanding the features API.

-The documentation for a PyAnsys libary should contain the following
+The documentation for a PyAnsys library should contain the following

 * Module, class, method, and function documentation strings.
 See :ref:`docstrings`.